 The corporal shook his head in disbelief, even as he looked over Samael with a new degree of appreciation.
 "Yeah, he is an asshole," Will mumbled.
 "Well.
 Alright.
 Alright, Samael, I'm...I'm sold.
 I want to help you."
 He hesitated as the fear swelled, but he found reassurance as he looked into the rebel's warm gaze.
 "And...and I want to leave with you."

 Will bent down to pick up the picture, trying not to be too curious...but finding himself staring at it all the same.
 His eyes slowly bulged as he processed what it depicted.
 It was a rather intimate subject, the photograph's only occupant grinning mischievously at the camera in an extremely revealing pose.
 Not that much would have been able to hide the proud and visibly full arousal of the toothy male.
 And yet it wasn't even the shameless erection that had Will's attention...no, it was the fact the creature wielding it had...webbed wings?
 His muzzle was strange, alien...his legs ended in odd almost-talons...he looked like...
 "A...a bat?!?"
 Will stammered even as his eyes skimmed the message scrawled in the corner: To Sammy -- for when things get HARD.
-Keep up the good fight...and CALL ME, you ass!
+Eh??
+Get it, ya dumb redneck?
+Anyway, miss you and your fat ass.

 Samael glanced up, then grinned enormously as he reached out to pluck the picture carefully from Will's hands as he looked down at it with a fond expression.
 "Oh, Will, my precious baby boy.
 You got so much shit to learn 'bout your world..."
 He winked and tenderly replaced the photograph into his pack before sliding a paper with a neatly-scrawled diagram across the desk.
 "But let's talk 'bout how we're gonna fuck shit up before I tell ya all 'bout Andee an' his cocky ass..."